Hialeah High School Class of 1960

 Miami Springs, FL 33166

-Checks received will be consolidated and deposited with Robert Weintraub, Development Officer, Dade Community Foundation, who administers the C.A.P., Inc fund.
+Checks received will be consolidated and deposited with Janell Benzaquen, Development Officer, Dade Community Foundation, who administers the C.A.P., Inc fund.
 The donor will subsequently receive from C.A.P., Inc. an acknowledgement of their tax-deductable scholarship donation.